guyAmit/GLOD/README.md

 We provide all the necessary tools required in order evaluate OOD detectors.
 Including our state of the art OOD detector FOOD.
 The repository include the following:
-1. FOOD package-containing pytorch implamentation of GLOD and OOD evaluation utilities.
+1. FOOD package-containing pytorch implamentation of FOOD and OOD evaluation utilities.
-2. Jupyter notebooks demonstrating how to use the GLOD package
+2. Jupyter notebooks demonstrating how to use the FOOD package
 3. Pretrained models that were used for our paper evaluation [link](https://drive.google.com/drive/folders/1K53I7XpRxpYAgnHwnHPw5v6UCMbMYaVi?usp=sharing)
 4. Efficient Python implamentation of other OOD detection techniques:
     1. MSP-baseline by [Hendrycks & Gimpel et al. 2016](https://arxiv.org/pdf/1610.02136.pdf)